GZHoffie/approximate-string-matching/README.md

 - [ ] Landau-Vishkin Algorithm (backtracking missing)
 - [x] LEAP

+## Idea of Greedy Approximate String Matching Algorithm

+1. Starting from the current position,

 ## Current problems with Greedy ASM Algorithm

 1. It is not able to find the optimal path between highways.
 For example, an optimal match between two DNAs look like the following,